alu0101056944/daaprct7_23/README.md

 TODO: calculate penalization value for the objective function.

+TODO: Choose own penalization formula other than AIC.

 ## About failed iterations on the build phase:

 In k-means, it can happen that a cluster remains in the same place, especially when it is about to finish the k-means process.
 I have it set up so that when a cluster is alone and has not been recalculated because it has no points, but it may be that the random index leads to the same cluster.